 Beyond the requirements in ergonomics, the teams had to integrate new considerations relating to connected objects.
 Cybersecurity has become a major issue for water and energy management sites.

 Jean-Michel Meric, Head of R&D at the Environment activity of LACROIX

 It was also essential for the end product to stand the test of time, with a life cycle of approximately fifteen years.
 Finally, also key in launching this new range was to control manufacturing costs, to attain the product’s retail price objective.

 Compact, simple, modular, durable and competitive… For the S4, we set the bar very high at the outset at all levels, to provide a premium solution which would be suited to the range of key issues identified in the field.

-Igor Houdant– Hardware R&D Manager at LACROIX Sofrel
+Igor Houdant– Hardware R&D Manager at the Environment activity of LACROIX

-This project’s success relies on two key factors: LACROIX Sofrel’s commitment to involve our engineers from the very start of the project, and the ability of our respective teams to collaborate.
-Since the research phase, we’ve enabled follow-up on the new range of LACROIX Sofrel products, from the design phase to the manufacturing phase.
+This project’s success relies on two key factors: the commitment of the Environment activity to involve our engineers from the very start of the project, and the ability of our respective teams to collaborate.
+Since the research phase, we’ve enabled follow-up on the new range of the Environment activity products, from the design phase to the manufacturing phase.
 This design allowed us to integrate the requirements for the product’s serial manufacturing upstream, and to transform them into a product which was in keeping with the original specification document.

 Applying various design rules (Design For Manufacturing) ahead of the platform’s industrialization meant that the usual non-quality or non-compliance costs could be cut; all products were, in fact, designed for optimal testing (Design To Test).
 In order to align technical feasibility with cost objectives, we were also active in purchasing electronic components (Design for Procurement) so as to offer the best possible value for money.